Coderdudd/similar-minecraft/README.md

 - tap keys 1 - 5 for blocks
 - SOME BUGS
 - you sink into the block but can be fixed by jumping
-- you can no-clip through blocks so i removed trees for lag fix and the issue but can also apply on placen blocks THATS ALL!
+- you can no-clip through blocks so i removed trees for lag fix and the issue but can also apply on placed blocks

+THATS ALL!

 Any issues? tell me!